bertolorian/hello-world/README.md

 # hello-world
-This Repository my growth in Html, CSS, JS.
-So Hello World Felt Appropriate.
+This Repository Shows my growth in Html, CSS and JS.
+So Hello-World Felt Appropriate.